 Exploring different perspectives may seem easy, since almost anyone can share their opinions with the world, but we face the opposite effect.
 There’s more content out there than we can consume, and the multitude of voices makes it harder to choose the ones you’ll follow attentively.

 HR & people ops are our passions here at Leapsome.
-Curating content for our readers is a great pleasure — here on the blog, on our social channels, and via the People Over Perks newsletter, Slack community, and podcast.
+Curating content like HR influencers for our readers is a great pleasure — here on the blog, on our social channels, and via the People Over Perks newsletter, Slack community, and podcast.

 Ben Eubanks is an HR analyst, author, and podcaster, working as Chief Research Officer at Lighthouse Research & Advisory — a human capital management analysis company.